 What does it mean to be fully armed?

-When you close your eyes and picture yourself in the midst of battle, what comes to mind?
+When you close your eyes and picture yourself in the midst of battle what comes to mind?
 For many it involves either an intense firefight or hand-to-hand combat.
 In other words, it’s all about hard skills.
 There’s no question that possessing hard skills is part of being fully armed.
-Hard skills involve having the power and resources to engage in direct conflict when necessary and to overcome an enemy.
+Hard skills and tactics involve having the power, knowledge, and resources to engage in direct conflict when necessary and to overcome an enemy.
 Knowing how to handle weapons and effectively engage an enemy are important elements of warfare.

 For an individual to excel in both hard skills and soft skills, or power and wisdom, is rare.
 Such a combination makes for a formidable combatant.
 Rarer still, however, is the warrior who adds to these attributes an applied knowledge of the truth.
 Having an eternal perspective based on biblical faith and living that faith in the strength God provides is nothing short of awesome.
 In the ultimate art of war hard skills are important, soft skills are essential, and an applied knowledge of the truth is vital.

 To be fully armed, then, is to strive toward excelling in hard skills, soft skills, and in an understanding of verses such as Ephesians 6:10-18.
-It’s also to embrace the realization that one might be the fiercest warrior the world has ever known, and the most skilled covert operator alive, and yet without Truth one will lose in the end.
+It’s also to embrace the realization that one might be the fiercest warrior the world has ever known, and the most skilled soft-skills operator alive, and yet without truth one will lose in the end.
 This is illustrated by the words of Jesus when he said, “For what does it benefit a man to gain the whole world and yet forfeit his soul?”
 (Mark 8:36).